aws-samples/nlq-genai-chatbot-for-structured-data/README.md

    mkdir cdk/example-data/<new-table-name>
    ```

 2. Add your CSV, JSON Lines etc. within this new folder.
+I.e. `~/cdk/example-data/health-data/heath-stats.csv`.

+   Note: it doesn't have to be a single file, it could be multiple (i.e. Parquet) files in the folder.
+Similar to the wind farm data.

 3. Re-run CDK Deploy:
    ```